 The future of seniors housing: a 2021 outlook from a capital markets perspective

-The unique challenges of a global public health crisis put significant stress on seniors housing operators and owners in 2020 that may take years to fully recover.
+The unique challenges of a global public health crisis put significant stress on seniors housing operators and owners that may take years to fully recover.
 Learn more from our experts.

 Seniors housing critical piece of housing investment future despite challenges

-While certain sectors – such as hospitality and retail – have been impacted more significantly, real estate overall has been resilient during the pandemic, and housing has done particularly well.
+While certain sectors – such as hospitality and retail – were impacted more significantly, real estate overall was resilient during the pandemic, and housing continues to perform particularly well.
 Federal stimulus including the Paycheck Protection Program, has been helpful to real estate owners and operators, providing much-needed liquidity to the marketplace.

-Though the real estate sector may see more stress throughout the recovery, the panelists said housing portfolios have been a bright spot in a difficult year.
-“During the last recession, real estate was not the darling, this time we are,” said Mago.
+Though the real estate sector may see more stress throughout the recovery, the panelists said housing portfolios were a bright spot in a difficult year.
+“During the 2008 recession, real estate was not the darling.
+This time we are,” said Mago.